ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 them impractical to implement.
 Thus, Prio supports a limited set of aggregation functions, some of which we highlight below:

-- Simple statistics, including sum, mean, min, max, variance, and standard deviation;
+- Simple statistics, including sum, mean, min, max, variance, and standard deviation; [[OPEN ISSUE: It's possible to estimate quantiles such as the median.
+How practical is this?]]

 - Bit vector OR and AND operations; and
 - Data structures, like Bloom filters, counting Bloom filters, and count-min sketches, that approximately represent (multi-)sets of strings.